-That often doesn’t work for business owners, you’ll likely be making more money at the end of your career due to passive income and financial strategies you’ve set up.
-If you put the money in your RSP then you also tie it up for a long time.
-As a business owner you may want to access that money to reinvest in your business which can be a much better retirement strategy.
+That often doesn’t work for business owners; you’ll likely be making more money at the end of your career due to the passive income and financial strategies you’ve set up.
+If you put the money in your RSP, you also tie it up for a long time.
+As a business owner, you may want to access that money to reinvest in your business which can be a much better retirement strategy.

 Corporations are a valuable tax haven and an effective tool to grow your money.
 Business owners should always look at the net return after tax when considering investments.

 If you’d like to talk through any of these strategies further, book a call, we’d be happy to discuss it.